asand017/-sed-tutorial/README.md

 <blockquote>
 sed 's/cat/dog/'
 </blockquote>
-which will cause *sed* to wait for input from stdin.
+which will cause *sed* to wait for input from stdin and modify the input that matches the desired pattern.

 ####When To Use it
 The *sed* command is hilariously underused by most programmers for purposes outside of string